garnold335/nessie-quadruped/README.md

 # nessie-quadruped
 This code for a quadruped robot is based on kasinatorthh's code: https://github.com/kasinatorhh/BTSpidey
 The physical design is essentially the same as  kasinatorhh: https://www.thingiverse.com/thing:4070234 and instructions for assembly, calibration, etc can be found there.
 There are a few modifications to the non-moving parts.
-The ultrasonic ranging module is omitted, the head is replaced with a friendly Loch Ness monster (Nessie) head, and there is a modified electronics holder to fit the Arduino Nano board, PCA9685, and charging circuit and connector for the LiPo battery.
+The spider head is replaced with a friendly Loch Ness monster (Nessie) head, omitting the ultrasonic ranging module, and there is a modified electronics holder to fit the Arduino Nano board, PCA9685, and charging circuit and connector for the LiPo battery.

 Following are the major modifications/enhancements in this code:
 1. Runs on Arduino Nano 33 IoT rather than Ardunio Nano.
 The board includes an integrated bluetooth transceiver, so that a separate board is not needed to use a bluetooth gamepad to control the robot.